NVIDIA/libglvnd/README.md

   mapping?
 How would this be implemented?
 Should we add new API calls to "GLX Next"?

-  * Note that the (drawable -> screen -> vendor) mapping is an internal detail of libGLX.
-The ABI provided to the vendor library exposes a mapping from drawables to (screen, vendor) pairs.
-The interface does not make any assumptions about how screens and vendors correspond to each other.
+  * Note that the (drawable -> screen -> vendor) mapping mainly exists in the GLX_EXT_libglvnd extension. libGLX itself keeps a simple (drawable -> vendor) mapping, and exposes that mapping to the vendor libraries.

 * Along the same lines, would it be useful to include a "glXGetProcAddressFromVendor()" or "glXGetProcAddressFromScreen()" entrypoint